Madison City Council budget amendment would outfit some police with body cameras in 2021

 But Harrington-McKinney, who is Black, has called them "long overdue," noting the officer who shot Jacob Blake in Kenosha on Aug.
 23 did not have a body camera, and neither did the Madison officer who fatally shot Black 19-year-old Tony Robinson in 2015.
 She did not immediately respond for a request for comment Friday.

-Mayor Satya Rhodes-Conway also did not immediately respond to a request for comment Friday but last month said "there are mixed feelings in the community" about the cameras and she looked forward to reviewing the report and recommendations from the most recent committee to study the cameras.
+Mayor Satya Rhodes-Conway declined to comment Friday but last month said "there are mixed feelings in the community" about the cameras and she looked forward to reviewing the report and recommendations from the most recent committee to study the cameras.

 City Council president Sheri Carter, who is Black, has expressed support for the cameras, as has vice president Syed Abbas, although he said Friday he supports waiting on the report from the committee as well.